 - Improper use of vacuum extractor or forceps during delivery or applying too much pressure to the baby’s head

-- Did not inform mother about the potential need for Cesarean section delivery
+- Did not inform the mother about the potential need for Cesarean section delivery

 - Did not determine the size of the fetus during the mother’s third trimester of pregnancy

 - Failure to request additional help during the delivery

 - Failure to respond appropriately to the mother going well past her due date